azurecitadel/azurecitadel/content/vm/bastion.md

     Serving HTTP on 0.0.0.0 port 8080 (http://0.0.0.0:8080/) ...
     ```

-    > You may need to press the enter key again to return to the prompt.

-1. Exit the SSH session
+1. Keep this session open

-    ```shell
-    exit
-    ```

 ### Tunnel

 On your machine, start up the tunnel and then access the site via the browser.

-This should work on Windows, linux and WSL2.
+1. Open a **new terminal session** and go back into your Terraform folder

-1. Copy the command
+1. Display the tunnel command

-    Copy the command shown by terraform output.

     ```shell
     terraform output tunnel_to_linux_server
     ```

+    Copy the command between the prompts.

-    Example command
+    Example command format:

     ```shell
     az network bastion tunnel --name bastion --resource-group bastion --target-resource-id <vmid> --resource-port 8080 --port 8080
     ```

-    The resource port is the one used on the VM.
+    The `resource port` is the one on the VM.
 It will be mapped to the `--port` value.

-1. Paste the `az network bastion tunnel` command
+1. Run the `az network bastion tunnel` command at the OS level

-    The Windows Terminal below shows the tunnel created in WSL2, but it also works at the Windows OS level.

     ![Tunnel](../images/tunnel.png)